Skip to content

 • Warning (warning)

-In the Unrecovered Incidents Explorer, the level of each incident is defined as the level at which the detection object last triggered the incident.
+In the Unresolved Incidents Explorer, the level of each incident is defined as the level when that detection object last triggered an event.
+This means if the same fault first triggered a warning and later escalated to critical, the card displays the level as critical.

 For more details, refer to Incident Level Description.